Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

-You have learned to always land on your feet, granting you the following benefits:
+You have learned to always land on your feet.

 * You have advantage on saving throws against being knocked prone.
 * Standing up only costs you 5 feet of movement.